 What size team flag works best for apartments and condos?

-A 12x18 inch garden flag works well for balcony railings and small outdoor spaces.
-For indoor display, a 2x3 ft flag mounted on a wall or freestanding stand is visible without overwhelming a smaller room.
+A flag mounted on a wall or freestanding stand suits indoor display without overwhelming a smaller room, and a railing mount clamp works well for balcony display.
 Check your building's rules about outdoor decorations before mounting anything on exterior railings or walls.

 How do I keep my team flag from wrapping around the pole?